LAllender/LWD-portfolio-page/README.md

 # LWD-portfolio-page
+This is a mock-up portfolio page for Lifestyle Web Designs.
+Discover more about the business.
-Lifestyle Web Designs portfolio page.
-Learn about Lifestyle Web Designs and see examples of their work.
+See examples of their work.
+Find out how to get in contact.